jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ![Jup Swap 10](../img/jup-swap/jup-swap10.png)

 1. **Rate for the input and output token selected:** This is the current on-chain price rate for the selected input and output tokens, along with a comparison against Coingecko Price API.
-2. **Price Impact:** [Price Impact](./price-impact-slippage-price-warning#price-impact) is influenced by the available liquidity to settle the trade, and the size of the trade can impact the price impact.
+2. **Price Impact:** [Price Impact](./price-impact-slippage-price-warning#price-impact) is influenced by the available liquidity to settle the trade, and the size of the trade can change the price impact.
-3. **Minimum Received:** Minimum received takes into account of slippage that have set and computes the minimum that user will receive even with price fluctuates.
+3. **Minimum Received:** Minimum received takes into account of slippage that have set and computes the minimum that user will receive even with price fluctuations.